Paternity Testing for Peace of Mind

 An alleged father is excluded as the biological father if STR markers found in his profile are not shared with the child.
 The Test Results Table lists each STR marker tested with the probability of its occurrence in the general population.

 The paternity index compares the likelihood that an allele (alternative form of a gene) was passed on by the alleged father to the child, to the probability that a randomly selected unrelated man of similar ethnic background has passed that same allele on to the child.

 What is the combined paternity index (CPI)?

-This ratio indicates how many times more likely it is that the results of the DNA analysis would have been obtained given that the tested man (alleged father) is the true biological father of the child submitted rather than an unrelated man picked at random from the same ethnic population.
+This is a ratio that indicates how many times more likely it is that the results of the DNA analysis would have been obtained given that the tested man (alleged father) is the true biological father of the child submitted rather than an unrelated man picked at random from the same ethnic population.
 The CPI is based solely on genetic evidence and is determined by multiplying the individual PIs for each marker tested.

 Who will receive the results?

-The test report(s) will be given to the person(s) nominated on the DNA Profiling Consent Form, for whom everyone tested has given consent, and other authorised persons, where appropriate.
+The test report(s) will be given to the person(s) nominated on the DNA Profiling Consent Form, for whom everyone tested has given consent (and other authorised persons where appropriate.)